Applying for Residence in Portugal

 - For the issuance of the residence permit with visa exemption under no. 4 of article 91 of REPSAE, the applicants must submit all the documentation mentioned and in addition a document supporting the legal entry into national territory, as well as the Criminal Record of the applicant’s country of nationality or criminal record of the applicant’s residence for over one year (according to no. 4 of article 53 of Regulatory Decree 84/2007).

 - Pursuant to article 91, n.º 2, of the Aliens Act, the residence permit for students in higher education is valid for one year, and is renewable, for equal periods of time, if the holder continues to meet the conditions under which the permit has been granted.
 Under n.º 3 of the same article, if the permit has been granted to students of higher education covered by the European Union or multilateral programs including mobility measures, or by an agreement between two or more higher education institutions, it is valid for two years or for the duration of the study program, if less (and may be of one year in case the conditions for admission or of sufficient resources are not met by the date of granting the permit).
-Because these are special legal provisions, the amendment introduced to article 75 of the Aliens Act by article 183 of Act n.º 2/2020 of 31 March – State Budget to 2020 does not apply.
+Because these are special legal provisions, the amendment introduced to article 75 of the Aliens Act, by article 192 of Act n.º 75-B/2020 of 31 december – State Budget to 2021 in force since 01/01/2021 and to 2021 does not apply.

 - Under nº.
 2 of article 97 of REPSAE, students may have a remunerated or independent professional activity provided they inform SEF accompanied by a contract of employment or of a declaration of beginning of the activity within the tax authority as well as a supporting evidence of registration withwithin social security.